Fordi/how-to-c/how-to-c.md

         struct thing localThing = {0};

-**IMPORTANT NOTE**: If your struct has padding, the `{0}` method does not zero out extra padding bytes.
-For example, `struct thing` has 4 bytes of padding after `counter` (on a 64-bit platform) because structs are padded to word-sized increments.
+**NOTE**: While there's normally no reason to care about padding bytes, in the event you do, it's important to know that the `{0}` method does not zero them out.
+For example, on a 64-bit platform, `struct thing` will have 4 bytes of padding after `counter` (on a 64-bit platform) because structs are padded to word-sized increments.
 If you need to zero out an entire struct *including* unused padding, use `memset(&localThing, 0, sizeof(localThing))` because `sizeof(localThing) == 16 bytes` even though the addressable contents is only `8 + 4 = 12 bytes`.